 If you’re traveling to Lapland from Helsinki, I recommend taking the Lapland night train to Kolari or flying to Kittilä airport.

 Note that the closest airport to Arctic Land Adventure is in Tromso.
 So if you’re intrerested in visiting both Finland and Norway, this is a fantastic accommodation opportunity for you.

 In general, whenever in Lapland, I’d rent a car, because Lapland is just made for road trips.

 There are bus connections and private taxi transfers available on request.
 Here you can find out more about bus and train travel in Finland.

 The Arctic Route operates a daily bus connection from Tromso to Kilpisjärvi during the busiest winter season.

 Four Other Beautiful Glass Igloos in Finland

 Levin Iglut Golden Crown in Levi

-Levin Iglut Golden Crown has 24 stylish, inviting glass igloos nestled on a fell slope in Levi.
+Levin Iglut Golden Crown has stylish glass igloos nestled on a fell slope in Levi.
 The resort is a 15-minute drive away from Kittilä airport.

 Snowman World Glass Resort in Rovaniemi